Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 Found 1 error in 1 file (checked 1 source file)
 ```

+Because Penguin does not implement the `SupportsFly` Protocol is called out as an incompatible type.
-Any type that is consistent with, or implements all the methods defined by the SupportsFly protocol, is acceptable to pass into ascend().
+However, any type that is consistent with, or implements all the methods defined by the `SupportsFly` protocol, is acceptable to pass into `ascend()`.

-A difference between Protocols and abstract classes (abc) - Protocols work at typing time while abc work at runtime.
+A key difference between Protocols and abstract classes (abc) is that protocols work at typing time while abcs work at runtime.
 A class does not need to _inherit_ from Protocol like an abc, the type checker will simply enforce its usage at typing time.

 A common Python SDK Protocol type we use is [azure.core.credentials.TokenCredential](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/azure/core/credentials.py).
 TokenCredential requires that a type implements the `get_token` method for it to be consistent with the Protocol.